gnolang/gno/docs/getting-started/using-gnokey.md

 - Transactions - state-changing calls which use gas
 - ABCI queries - read-only calls which do not use gas

-Both transactions and ABCI queries can be used via `gnokey`'s subcommands, `maketx` and `query`.
+Both transactions and ABCI queries can be made via `gnokey`'s subcommands, `maketx` and `query`.

 ## State-changing calls (transactions)